Kalinyamat Sultanate

-Kalinyamat Sultanate or Kalinyamat Kingdom, was a 16th-century Javanese Islamic polity in the northern part of the island of Java, centred in modern-day Jepara, Central Java, Indonesia.
+Kalinyamat Sultanate or Sultanate of Jepara, was a 16th-century Javanese Islamic polity in the northern part of the island of Java, centred in modern-day Jepara, Central Java, Indonesia.

-Both Jepara and Kalinyamat was first established as a Duchy settlements under Demak Sultanate.
-After succession feud, Kalinyamat was declared as a separate polity from Demak.
+Both Jepara and Kalinyamat were first established as Duchy settlements under the Demak Sultanate.
+After a succession feud, Kalinyamat was declared as a separate polity from Demak.
 Traditional accounts provide the names of several of its leaders; Sultan Hadlirin, and his wife and also successor, Ratna Kencana (Ratu Kalinyamat) (r.
 1549–1579).

 History

 Formation

-The settlements in Kalinyamat and the port of Jepara was established as a kadipaten or duchy under Demak Sultanate.
-The daughter of Sultan Trenggana of Demak, Ratna Kencana and her husband, Sultan Hadlirin, was appointed as the duke and duchess of Kalinyamat by Demak Sultan.
+The settlements in Kalinyamat and the port of Jepara were established as a kadipaten or duchy under the Demak Sultanate.
+The daughter of Sultan Trenggana of Demak, Ratna Kencana, and her husband, Sultan Hadlirin, was appointed as the duke and duchess of Kalinyamat by Demak Sultan.

-After the death of Trenggana, the throne was succeeded to his son Sunan Prawata.
-In 1549, Arya Penangsang, the duke of Jipang Panolan ascend to the throne of Demak after assassinating his cousin Sunan Prawata.
-Prawata younger sister Ratna Kencana, sought justice to Sunan Kudus, the teacher of Penangsang.
-Sunan Kudus however, declined her request since previously Prawata has committed the crime by assassinate Penangsang's father, Raden Kikin (Sekar Seda ing Lepen), thus rendered Penangsang's revenge justified.
+After the death of Trenggana, the throne was succeeded by his son Sunan Prawata.
+In 1549, Arya Penangsang, the Duke of Jipang Panolan ascended to the throne of Demak after assassinating his cousin Sunan Prawata.
+Prawata younger sister Ratna Kencana, sought justice for Sunan Kudus, the teacher of Penangsang.
+Sunan Kudus however, declined her request since previously Prawata had committed the crime by assassinate Penangsang's father, Raden Kikin (Sekar Seda ing Lepen), thus rendering Penangsang's revenge justified.
 Disappointed, Ratna Kencana went home with her husband, Sultan Hadlirin, from Kudus to Kalinyamat only to be attacked by Penangsang's men on their way.
 Hadlirin was killed in this attack while Ratu Kalinyamat barely survived.